Onion potato gratin with sliced Yukon Gold potatoes, baked with onions, with heavy cream and Gruyere and Parmesan

 - 1 cup (packed) grated Gruyere cheese (about 4 oz)

-- 8 Tbsp (packed) freshly grated Parmesan cheese (about 2 oz)
+- 8 tablespoons (packed) freshly grated Parmesan cheese (about 2 oz)

 - 2/3 cup half-and-half (half cream, half milk)

-1 Boil the potatoes: Boil the potatoes for 4 minutes in salted water.
+2 Boil the potatoes: Boil the potatoes for 4 minutes in salted water (1 tablespoon of salt for 2 quarts of water).
 Drain and set aside.

 3 Sauté the onions, sprinkle with salt and herbs: Heat the butter over medium-high heat in a large sauté pan and cook the onions, stirring occasionally, until they are softened, about 5 minutes.